MadisJu/UT_CMDB/README.md

-# UT_CMDB
+# Univesirty of Tartu CMDB
-CMDB using Jira Asset manager
+Building CMDB using Jira Asset manager.